 An OWL survey on menopause in 2012 found that women – particularly younger women – often lack even basic information about this major life stage:

-* Nearly 70 percent of younger women (age 30-44) said they didn’t have enough have enough information about menopause;
+* Nearly 70% of younger women (age 30-44) said they didn’t have enough information about menopause;

-* Two-thirds of younger women say they do not know most signs and symptoms of menopause;
+* Two-thirds of younger women said they did not know most signs and symptoms of menopause;

-* Nearly a quarter of younger women – 24 percent – say they have more information about symptoms and treatments for erectile dysfunction (ED) than menopause.
+* Nearly a quarter of younger women – 24% – said they had more information about symptoms and treatments for erectile dysfunction than menopause.

-Additionally, the survey results showed that younger women aren’t aware of some of the most serious and life-altering symptoms of menopause.
-Only 16 percent of women age 30-44 cited painful intercourse as a symptom of menopause, and only half of women in this age group thought vaginal dryness was a serious symptom.
-Younger women also showed substantially less understanding that weight gain and insomnia are common menopausal symptoms.
-In contrast, in women ages 55-60, about 50 percent recognized insomnia and painful intercourse as symptoms of menopause; three-quarters understood vaginal dryness to be a symptom; 58 percent reported weight gain as a symptom.
+Additionally, the survey showed that younger women weren’t aware of some of the most serious and life-altering symptoms of menopause.
+Only 16% of women age 30-44 cited painful intercourse as a symptom of menopause, and only half of women in this age group thought vaginal dryness was a serious symptom.
+Younger women also showed substantially less understanding of weight gain and insomnia as common menopausal symptoms.
+In contrast, in women ages 55-60, about 50% recognized insomnia and painful intercourse as symptoms of menopause; three-quarters understood vaginal dryness to be a symptom; and 58% reported weight gain as a symptom.
 OWL continues to support educational efforts around menopause, including a government-sponsored website similar to sites dedicated to other health issues.

 Unfortunately, there is little comprehensive research on elder abuse to provide accurate statistics on the victims, the crimes, or the perpetrators.
 Women tend to be victims of abuse at a higher rate than men.
-Individuals with disabilities, elders with dementia and the very old also tend to be victimized at higher rates.
+Individuals with disabilities or dementia and the very old also tend to be victimized at higher rates.
 Approximately 90% of those committing abuse were family members of the victims.
 This violent crime is chronically under-reported and inadequately addressed nationwide.

 The Elder Justice Act (EJA) was enacted as part of the Affordable Care Act in 2010.
-Its goal is to combat elder abuse through systematic national data collection, improvements to adult protective services, improvements to prevention and reporting in long-term care settings and improvements to forensic centers’ capabilities.
+Its goal is to combat elder abuse through systematic national data collection and through improvements in the following areas: adult protective services, prevention and reporting in long-term care settings, and forensic centers’ capabilities.
 The funding necessary to carry out the provisions of the EJA has not been appropriated, although the EJA has been law for four years.

-OWL supports measures to fully fund the Elder Justice Act, as well as measures that would effectively prevent and handle of elder abuse.
+OWL supports measures to fully fund the Elder Justice Act, as well as measures that would effectively prevent elder abuse.